-When assessing the registrability of a mark that is a colour or a combination of colours, the following should be taken into account:
+When assessing the registrability of a mark that is a colour or a combination of colours, Examiners must assess the registrability of a mark that is a colour on a case-by-case basis.
+Each application must be judged on its own merits, however, the following should be taken into account:

-- An application for a single colour is considered prima facie to lack distinctive character.
+- An application for a single colour is considered prima facie to lackto have no distinctive character.
 Extensive evidence of use will always be required to demonstrate that the mark has acquired a distinctive character.
-The evidence of use will need to show that the mark is exclusively associated with the applicant's goods or services. - A description of the mark being "the colour applied to packaging" will do little to increase the distinctive character of the mark, as it is standard trade practice to apply colours to packaging.

-- The greater the specificity of the mark's description (including whether the colour(s) are used in a particular pattern or arrangement, and whether the application is for the colour(s) as applied to a particular surface), the more distinctive character the mark is likely to have. - The registrability of an application for two or more colours will depend on the scope of the application and the specificity of the mark's description.
+The evidence of use will need to show that the mark is exclusively associated with the applicant's goods or services. - A description of the mark being "the colour applied to packaging" will do little to increase the distinctive character of the mark, as it is standard trade practice to apply colours to packaging. - The greater the specificity of the mark's description (including whether the colour(s) are used in a particular pattern or arrangement, and whether the application is for the colour(s) as applied to a particular surface), the more distinctive character the mark is likely to have. - The registrability of an application for two or more colours will depend on the scope of the application and the specificity of the mark's description.
 Where the colours are enclosed within a specific shape or applied to a very specific surface, they may be considered prima facie to have distinctive character.
-However, each application must be judged on its own merits. - Some colours may be associated with certain trades and will therefore have no distinctive character within those trades.
+However, each application must be judged on its own merits. - Greater specificity in the mark description as to the application of the colour may increase the mark's distinctiveness.
+For example, where colour is applied to particular goods or services in an unconventional manner in relation to the category of the specified goods or services.
+A description of the mark being "the colour applied to packaging" will do little to increase the distinctive character of the mark, as it is standard trade practice to apply colours to packaging. - The distinctiveness of a mark may also increase if the mark's description specifies whether the colour(s) are used in a particular pattern, arrangement or enclosed in a specific shape. - The registrability of an application for two or more colours will depend on the scope of the application and the specificity of the mark's description. - Some colours may be associated with certain trades and will therefore have no distinctive character within those trades.
 Similarly, certain representations of colours will be common to certain trades; for example, bands of colour are commonly used as product reference codes in some trades.
 Such representations may lack distinctive character for that reason.